 What the moratorium period actually is

 A moratorium period in an education loan is the window during which you are not required to pay EMIs.
 For abroad studies, it typically covers your course duration plus a grace period of 6 to 12 months after you finish.
 So on a 2-year master’s program, the moratorium might run 30 months (24 + 6) or 36 months (24 + 12) depending on your lender and your loan agreement.
-On a 4-year MBBS abroad, it can stretch to 60 months (48 + 12).
+On a private MBBS education loan for an abroad course, it can stretch to 60 months (48 + 12).

 What the moratorium does not mean: the interest stops.
 The bank’s cost of capital does not take a holiday because you are in class.
 Interest accrues every single month on your outstanding principal from the day of first disbursement.
 The only question is what happens to that accrued interest.